fortify/riches/README.md

 # riches

-Intentionally insecure Riches web app to test static analysis tools.
+One of the least sure banking web applications of all time.
+Riches is intentionally insecure in order to test static analysis tools.
+Love - Fortify